 Tooth extraction is a process where we remove your teeth from their sockets in the bone.
-It is one of the standard dental procedures we offer at our clinic.
 There may be many reasons why you need to get your teeth removed.
-You can visit our clinic for the procedure, and we ensure to perform your tooth extraction smoothly.
+It is one of the standard procedures we offer at our clinic.

 Why Opt for Tooth Extraction?

 Many times, we try to restore your chipped or broken teeth using our restorative procedures like bonding, filling

 , and crowns.
 But in some cases, the damage to your teeth is too severe to repair.
 In such situations, extracting the teeth is the only solution to protect your gum and remaining teeth from decay, infection, and other oral problems.

 - Tooth extraction is recommended when the infection or decay has reached deep into your teeth.